PYPHOT – A tool for computing photometry from spectra#

 As mentioned in the above, sometimes a spectrum of reference of Vega is necessary.

-We use the synthetic spectrum provided by Bohlin 2007, a common reference througout many photometric suites.
+By default, we use the synthetic spectrum alpha_lyr_stis_003 provided by Bohlin 2007, a common reference througout many photometric suites.

 The interface to the Vega template is given through the pyphot.vega.Vega class.